-We stopped on a couple more occasions, exploring a strange yellow rock formation, and overlooking mind-blowing landscapes made of colorful arid mountain ranges, dusty gravel plains and endless stretches of sand.
-That’s more than enough to make you forget you are in a coastal desert and that the Pacific Ocean is less than 20 km (12 mi) away!
+We stopped on a couple more occasions, exploring a strange yellow rock formation, and overlooking mind-blowing landscapes made of colorful arid mountain ranges, dusty gravel plains, and endless stretches of sand.
+That’s more than enough to make you forget that the Sechura Desert is a coastal desert and that the Pacific Ocean is less than 20 km (12 mi) away!

 Exploring the Lost Canyon